An-Seonghyeon/Home_Security_Service/README.md

 -----------------------------
 1. Download or clone the repository.
 2. Download the LANmic and IP Webcam android mobile application.
-3. Turn on the LANmic and IP Webcam mobile application, and note the IP addresses shown in two mobile applications.
+3. Turn on the LANmic(set sample rate as 16,000) and IP Webcam mobile application, and note the IP addresses shown in two mobile applications.
 4. Create an account for uBeac IoT Platform here: [uBeac](https://app.ubeac.io/ "uBeac link")
 5. Create a gateway with UID, Name, and choose uBeac Multiple Devices as a firmware.
 6. Move to the command prompt.